The Milwaukee Bucks Have Signed A New Player

 They obviously played more games than anyone last season (minus the Phoenix Suns), and have had players in and out of the lineup this season, but still have remained elite.

-On Thursday night, they are playing a marquee matchup against the Golden State Warriors in Wisconsin.
+On Thursday night, they played a marquee matchup against the Golden State Warriors in Wisconsin, and crushed them 118-99.

 The Warriors have missed the playoffs in each of the last two seasons, but have won three titles in the last seven years.